arachnys/cabot/_posts/2015-01-20-writing-alert-plugins.md

 Once you have created your *AlertPluginUserData* subclass, you should test your plugin to make sure that it's working.
 SSH into your vagrant box then install your plugin:

     $ sudo pip install https+git://github.com/<your_user>/<your_plugin>.git

-Follow the instructions from the [plugin installation guide]({% post_url 2015-01-20-installing-alert-plugins %}) in order to get it working.
-Navigate to *localhost:5001/user/1/profile* and then select your plugin preferences from the sidebar.

 ![Skeleton AlertPluginUserData](/images/skeleton-plugin.png)